 Coquitlam Little League has a tradition of being one of the best Little League programs in Canada and we want you to join us!

 Given the current economic situation, we do not want money to be a barrier that prevents kids from playing baseball.
 With that in mind, we are pleased to announce that we have frozen our registration fees for players ages 12 and under.
-We are also offering a 10% savings if you register before Monday Oct 9th.
 Families who are looking for financial support are encouraged to contact Kidsport TriCities or Jump Start

 Players interested in playing on the Timberjacks should register for the Junior Division.
 After evaluations, selected players will have to pay the additional registration fee to participate in the Timberjacks program.